grajh/obseis-convert/README.md

 Obspy is a Python toolbox for seismology.
 More information about the Obspy project can be found [here](https://github.com/obspy/obspy/wiki).

-Files are going to be uploaded by the end of the next week!
-Last two months were busy.
+Progress/updates:
+Initial upload done.
+Next step is to generalize some procedures, include some examples and document the script better.

-Last update: 20.
+Last update: 28.
 June 2018.